fsantagostinobietti/mymaglev/README.md

 #### Note
 Diode in parallel with electromagnet it's very important since it works as a [flyback diode](https://en.wikipedia.org/wiki/Flyback_diode).

-If you want to deepdive in the role of resistor used in pair with flyback diode have a look [here](/doc/resistor-for-flyback-diode.md).
+If you want to deep dive in the role of resistor used in pair with flyback diode have a look [here](/doc/resistor-for-flyback-diode.md).

 ## Bill of materials
 * Electromagnet ZYE1-P50/27 (DC=12V, R=22ohm, L=30mH (?))